Urinary tract injuries | Medical Council of Canada

 Rationale

-Urinary tract injuries are usually blunt rather than penetrating.
-They may affect the kidneys and/or the collecting system and may lead to life-threatening bleeding.
+Urinary tract injuries are usually caused by blunt trauma rather than penetrating trauma.
+The injuries may affect the kidneys and/or the collecting system and may lead to life-threatening bleeding.

 Causal Conditions